u173Tsholo/Mouthpiece-Docs/README.md

 ##### Response Body

-The response will return an array of templates, each template will have an id, a boolean indicating whether or not it has been shared, as well as an array of urls for each formant representation of the template:
+The response will return an array of templates, each template will have an `id `, a boolean indicating whether or not it has been shared, as well as an array of urls for each formant representation of the template:

 ```json